(previously known as Ocneria heliaspis)

-This is a yellow and red hairy Caterpillar with a pair of black hair pencils on its thorax.
+This is a hairy Caterpillar with a pair of dorsal white spots, and black or red hair pencils on its thorax, and a broad black dorsal stripe.
 The hairs on the head and tail are pink.

-It feeds on the foliage of various trees, such as:
+It is thought to feed on the foliage of various trees, such as:

 The adult moths are dimorphic.
 The male is brown with deep orange hindwings, and has a wingspan of about 6 cms.

-The female is paler and has a wingspan of about 7 cms.
+The female is paler and may not be rosy at all.
+The female has a wingspan of about 7 cms.

 The species is found in:

 Melbourne University Press, 1990, fig 38.13, pl.
 13.9, p.
 396.